Gibberlings3/transitions/README.md

 PLANNED FUTURE ENHANCEMENTS
 ------------------------------------------------------------------------
 jastey's palace treasurer
-Close any open quests that will be impossible to continue after Sarevok is dead Clean-up quests should use the quest journal Check/Update all remaining BG1 NPCs
+Add better Korlasz loot to stores if quest is skipped Close any open quests that will be impossible to continue after Sarevok is dead Clean-up quests should use the quest journal Check/Update all remaining BG1 NPCs